MattMencel/cis_benchmark-cookbook/README.md

 Disclaimers and Caveats
 ====

 This cookbook is very opinionated.
-It is based on my interpretation of the CIS Benchmarks.
+It is based on our interpretation of the CIS Benchmarks.

 Where appropriate, benchmark recommendations that are scorable are implemented.
 Recommendations that cannot be determined via automated means are not implemented.
 Some recommendations that fall outside the purview of Chef are not implemented, such as partioning layouts, as those are generally handled better by provisioning systems like Kickstart.
 Opscode provides a kickstart cookbook which can be customized as needed.